Andell4301/EreshCalcs2/syntax.md

   </tr>
   <tr>
     <td style="color: #000000;font-weight:bold">w1</td>
     <td>Sets wave1 as the target of card1.
-This means that card1 will hit wave1.</td>
+This means that card1 will hit wave1.
+By
+    default, wavesize is 3.
+9 enemies were specified, so that means the targets here are enemies 1-3.</td>
   </tr>
   <tr>
     <td style="color: #000000;font-weight:bold">a10</td>